lleviraz/urban_segmentation/docs/index.md

 Our dataset is a collection of satellite images downloaded from Google Earth and their matching manually classified mask images, for residential and non residential areas.

-- 700 satellite images of Europe - 11 bands (channels), 10 meters resolution – extracted from Google Earth Engine (GEE) ([Sentinel 2 surface imagery on Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR?hl=en))
+- 700 satellite images of Europe - 11 bands (channels), 10 meters resolution , extracted from Google Earth Engine (GEE) ([Sentinel 2 surface imagery on Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog/COPERNICUS_S2_SR?hl=en))
-- 700 Masks of Residential vs Non Residential areas (“Blue”,“Red” below) – this is a per pixel segmentation of Residential (Blue), non Residential (Red), and other areas (Green)  - available from the [Copernicus website (for Europe only)](https://land.copernicus.eu/pan-european/GHSL/european-settlement-map/esm-2015-release-2019?tab=metadata) (Resolution of 10m, size will conform to the input image size)
+- 700 Masks of Residential vs Non Residential areas ("Blue","Red" below) , this is a per pixel segmentation of Residential (Blue), non Residential (Red), and other areas (Green)  - available from the [Copernicus website (for Europe only)](https://land.copernicus.eu/pan-european/GHSL/european-settlement-map/esm-2015-release-2019?tab=metadata) (Resolution of 10m, size will conform to the input image size)

 <table border=1 class="center">